 - Cancel Vodafone Contract

 In the rest of this article, we’ll discuss early cancellation fees in more detail.
-We’ll also present a couple of alternatives to cancelling your contract early, which can save you money compared to the early termination charge.
+We’ll also present a couple of alternatives to cancelling your contract early, which can save you money compared to paying the early termination fee.

 Overview of Early Exit Fees

-The following table shows a list of UK mobile networks and the early exit fees that apply if you’re inside the minimum term of your contract.
-We’ve also shown the notice period that applies for standard cancellation:
+The following table shows a list of UK mobile networks and the early exit fees that apply if you’re cancelling within the minimum term of your contract.
+We’ve also shown the notice period that applies for a standard cancellation:

 |Mobile Network||Early Termination Fee||Notice Period*|

 |BT Mobile||99% of remaining monthly charges||30 days|